 Savings may vanish

 Still, the savings may not add up as much as you think.
-The main reason is that it's still typical to pay a commission to the buyers agent.
+The main reason is that paying a commission to the buyer's agent is still typical.
 It's not a requirement, but agents don't have a reason to show your listing to the buyers they represent if you're not offering them a commission.

 How much does it cost to list real estate on the MLS?

 Flat fee listings generally cost between $100-$500.
 They vary by region and by how long the listing will last, with packages ranging from 3 to 12 months.
-When choosing a listing duration, keep in mind that in many cases 6 months will not be long enough to sell a parcel of land.
+When choosing a listing duration, remember that six months will not be long enough to sell a parcel of land in many cases.

-Some fixed fee listings also charge a small real estate broker commission, typically around 0.25%.
-This won't be a deal-breaker for many FSBO sellers, but for higher priced properties this can end up costing about as much as the flat listing fee itself.
+Some fixed-fee listings also charge a small real estate broker commission, typically around 0.25%.
+This won't be a deal-breaker for many FSBO sellers.
+But for higher-priced properties, this can cost about as much as the flat listing fee.

-Finally, it's customary, but usually not a requirement, to offer a buyers agent commission between 2.5 to 5%.
-That's why flat fee listings are mostly about reducing or eliminating the listing agent's commission.
+Finally, it's customary, but usually not a requirement, to offer a buyer's agent commission between 2.5 to 5%.
+That's why flat fee listings are primarily about reducing or eliminating the listing agent's commission.

 Although the internet has opened up many other channels for selling land, the MLS is still the main way to advertise real estate for sale.
-For that reason, most sellers should plan on listing their property on the MLS, whether that means listing it traditionally with real estate agents or through a flat fee listing service.
+For that reason, most sellers should plan on listing their property on the MLS, either with a real estate agent or a flat fee listing service.

 To learn more about listing your land on the MLS without a realtor, see Should I list my land for sale on MLS?

 That concludes 6 Free or Cheap Ways to Sell Land Without a Realtor.
-As we've seen, there are some traditional ways of finding a land buyer like a For Sale sign and telling the neighbors.
-There are also some that leverage the internet to reach a wider audience.
+As we've seen, there are some traditional ways of finding a land buyer, like a For Sale sign and telling the neighbors.
+Other ways leverage the internet to reach a wider audience.

 The steps mentioned here can provide lots of exposure for your vacant lot listing without costing too much.
 But doing just one or two of them may not be enough.

-To learn more about selling your land yourself, check out the rest of our for sale by owner posts.
-We go in much more detail about each of the six ways to sell land by owner and more.
+To learn more about selling your land yourself, check out the rest of our for-sale-by-owner posts.
+We go into much more detail about each of the six ways to sell land by owner and more.